fharris/championshipmicroservice/manual-deployment.md

 **Manual deployment**

+Open a new terminal tab and change to a different location.
 Get the code from GitHub If you haven’t done so, get the code from the repository with the below command:
 ```
 git clone https://github.com/fharris/championshipmicroservice
 ```